 Be physically active.
 Adults should get at least 30 minutes of physical activity each day, or two hours and 30 minutes a week.
 Some suggested moderate-intensity exercises include brisk walking or bicycling.
-GEHA medical plan members can get access to more than 800 on-demand fitness videos and a personal health coach through Active&Fit Direct.
+GEHA medical plan members can get access to more than 9,700 on-demand fitness videos through Active&Fit Direct.

 Maintain a healthy weight.
 Eating right and getting enough exercise are two key ways to lose (and maintain) weight.
 Being overweight can increase the risk of high blood pressure, as well as sleep apnea, which further raises your blood pressure.
 In general, men are at risk of high blood pressure if their waist is greater than 40 inches, and women are at risk if their waist is greater than 35 inches.

 Limit your alcohol intake.
 Drinking one alcoholic beverage per day (or two for men) can potentially lower high blood pressure, but that effect is lost if you drink too much.
 Drinking more than 12 ounces of beer, five ounces of wine or 1.5 ounces of 80-proof liquor each day can actually raise your blood pressure and reduce the success of blood pressure medications.